 The doctoral program in Biostatistics prepares individuals for teaching and research in academic institutions, and for positions of professional leadership in health and health-related agencies and private industry where research is an important function.

-Each applicant should submit a statement of interest, provide detailed information on his/her background and competencies, and indicate areas of preferred major and minor concentration.
+Each applicant should submit a statement of interest, provide detailed information on his/her background and competencies, and indicate any areas of particular research interests.